 Knee Pain Research

-The knee research program is led by Professor Kay Crossley and Dr Adam Culvenor and focuses on the prevention and management of knee injuries and osteoarthritis across the lifespan.
-The team are currently undertaking several longitudinal prospective cohort studies evaluating injury and disease burden, as well as randomised trials evaluating effectiveness of treatments for knee pain, traumatic knee injury and osteoarthritis, and developing implementation programs to maximise community uptake.
+The knee research program within the Centre is led by Prof Kay Crossley, Dr Adam Culvenor and Dr Christian Barton.
+This program focuses on the prevention and management of knee injuries and osteoarthritis across the lifespan.
+We are currently undertaking several longitudinal prospective cohort studies evaluating injury/disease burden, as well as randomised and clinical trials evaluating effectiveness of treatments for knee pain, traumatic knee injury and osteoarthritis, multi-disciplinary non-surgical interventions to reduce inappropriate surgery, and using innovative online and digital approaches to deliver care.
+Our work is leveraged by a focus on developing implementation programs and strategies to maximise community uptake.

 Kneecap arthritis after serious knee ligament injury